venkyyy/S1-23-CCZG504/README.md

 3. **2022mt03584- Madhavan R**
 4. **2022mt03520- Venkatesh Kodari**

-This repository contains a set of microservices designed to work together to form a complete application.
-The application consists of three microservices:
+This contains a basic example of three microservices: Product Catalog, User Management, and Order Processing.
+The services communicate via RabbitMQ for event-driven interactions.

 1. **Product Catalog Microservice**
    - Manages the catalog of products available in the system.